shermp/ReadifyFont/README.md

 Included is a simple GUI wrapper to the script that allows you to choose font files, set options, and generates new font files.

-It is built using wxPython.
+It is built using PyQt.

 ## CLI